List of Mikoyan MiG-29 operators: Europe

+Serbia had 13 MiG-29s in service as of 2022.
 Serbia inherited four MiG-29B and one MiG-29UB from Yugoslavia.
 Refurbished and returned to service in 2009.
 One MiG-29 crashed in 2009.
 By 2011, only 3 MiG-29s (2 single seaters and 1 dual seater) were operational.
 In 2017, the Serbian government signed an agreement with their Russian counterparts for 4 MiG-29 and 2 MiG-29UB that were modernized.
 Belarus also donated 4 aircraft with a more modest modernization package.
 While the aircraft were donated, modernization was paid for by Serbia.
 Deliveries of all 10 aircraft were completed in 2021, bringing the total number to 14.